top of page

 - Notably, 'miss-identification' of either self aspects or non-self ones is potentially non-adaptive, even 'fatal'

-- will ang willingness, reflexive, reflective.
+- will and willingness, reflexive, reflective.

 - Considering animals, identification seems to involve both reflexive and reflective differentiations